Study process and developing imaginations

 .

-Please note that one lesson or logical thread is not necessarily sufficient to develop a full grasp.
+Please note that one lesson/narrative or logical thread is not necessarily sufficient to develop a full grasp.

 You will remark that the site has multiple places where commentaries are made in the Discussion area.
 This can seem confusing: where to find a certain insight or conclusion then?
 However it is a deliberate choice and approach to leave the perspectives (not 'scattered', but better) 'distributed' on the topic pages.
 The idea is to interconnect these various commentaries, so together they form the base material of the guided tours or explorations offered in the lessons.
 That last ambition is still under development, but some preliminary examples are given below.